xKamaiL/sqlf/README.md

 #### Value Binding

-Bind columns to values using `To` method:
+Struct columns to values using `To` method:

 ```go
 var (